fboerman/blog/content/posts/flowbased/nordic_flowbased/index.md

 <figcaption class="center">Table 2: Average difference in price spread per bidding zone border, averaged over all hours, all in EUR/MWh</figcaption>
 </figure>
-The table shows a large decrease in average price spread for some borders and a small increase on others, so overall the price convergence seems indeed to be improving when using FlowBased.
+The table shows a large decrease in average price spread for some borders and a small increase on others, so overall the price convergence seems indeed to be improving when using Flowbased.

 Another interesting indicator is the price spread in the whole region.
 So the difference between the maximum and minimum price for the whole region per hour.
-In figure 5 this is shown, together with a comparison with production value.
+In figure 6 this is shown, together with a comparison with production value.
 The blue bars signal the difference of simulation vs production, so a negative value is a decrease in the spread for that hour.
 Only the last full block of results is shown here.
 <figure class="left" style="width:100%">

 <iframe src="https://data.boerman.dev/d-solo/_PP3MATVz/nordic-prices-nordics-external-parallel-run-flowbased?orgId=1&from=1670626800000&to=1672095600000&panelId=3" width="100%" height="500vh" frameborder="0"></iframe>